-- identification of the "sensitive" application perimeter (Companies and Accounts/Processes); - assessment of the significant administrative and accounting processes(8) (Risk & Control Assessment(9).
+- identification of the "sensitive" application perimeter (Companies and Accounts/Processes); - assessment of the significant administrative and accounting processes(11) (Risk & Control Assessment(12)).
 The processes selected are assessed in terms of potential risk for financial disclosure purposes; - evaluation of the information system (Information Technology General Controls ITGC).
 Consists of the assessment of the collection of rules governing the technological infrastructure and software applications supporting the administrative and accounting processes.
-To this end, the Montepaschi Group opted to hire an independent auditor to carry out the ISAE 3402 Type II certification relative to the assessment of the design and the actual operation of the Control System within the IT domain of the service organisation (Group Operating Consortium); - assessment of the effectiveness/actual application of the Key Controls(10) over the reference period carried out by the structure managed by the Financial Reporting Officer and supplemented by two ISAE 3402 certifications for administrative-accounting services.
+To this end, the Montepaschi Group opted to hire an independent auditor to carry out the ISAE 3402 Type II certification relative to the assessment of the design and the actual operation of the Control System within the IT domain of the service organisation (Group Operating Consortium); - assessment of the effectiveness/actual application of the Key Controls (13) over the reference period carried out by the structure managed by the Financial Reporting Officer and supplemented by two ISAE 3402 certifications for administrative-accounting services.
 The first one, Type II, regards the following areas: Administration and Accounting, Credit Cards, Collections and Payments and Network Transactions managed by FRUENDO S.r.l. on behalf of the Montepaschi Group.
-The second one, Type II, involves the areas of Finance and Accounting managed by the Specialist Services Area for the Bank's business;
+The second one, Type II, involves the areas of Finance and Accounting managed by the Bank's Operations Division; - Entity Level Control ELC.
+In line with the reference framework, the Montepaschi Group's Internal Control System model makes provision for ongoing verification of the presence of adequate governance systems at the Corporate and the Group levels; - management of the assessment results.
+Following the assessment and verification activities described above, any actions for mitigation are defined.